What has changed

-The guidance is for use by people who are shielding in their own home, or are in long-term care facilities.
+The guidance is for use by people who are shielding in their own home or as part of an extended household, or are in long-term care facilities.

-People should follow this advice until at least 16 August 2020.
-A letter is being sent to everyone in Wales who is shielding to tell them this and what to do next.
-The Chief Medical Officer will write again to those who are shielding advising what to do after 16 August 2020.
-Local authorities have been working closely with the Welsh Council for Voluntary Action (WCVA) to ensure all the arrangements to make sure support is available locally for people who are shielding.
+The Chief Medical Officer for Wales has advised that shielding should continue until the 16 August 2020.
+A letter has been sent to everyone in Wales who is shielding to tell them this and what to do next.
+The Chief Medical Officer for Wales will write again to those who are shielding advising what to do after 16 August 2020.

 What do we mean by 'extremely vulnerable'?

-Extremely vulnerable is a new classification, which refers to people in Wales who have one of a very specific list of pre-existing and long-term serious health conditions.
+Extremely vulnerable refers to people in Wales who have one of a very specific list of pre-existing and long-term serious health conditions.